40 Music Books That Musicians Love

 Renowned writer and critic Amy Raphael interviews eighteen women at the forefront of the music industry about topics spanning queer politics, #METOO, everyday misogyny and more.

-Featuring conversations with: Christine and the Queens, Ibeyi, Kae Tempest, Alison Moyet, Nadine Shah, Jessica Curry, Maggie Rogers, Emmy the Great, Dream Wife, Natalie Merchant, Lauren Mayberry, Poppy Ajudha, Kalie Shorr, Tracey Thorn, Mitski, Catherine Marks, Georgia & Clara Amfo.
+One of the best books for aspiring artists, 'A Seat At The Table' features conversations with: Christine and the Queens, Ibeyi, Kae Tempest, Alison Moyet, Nadine Shah, Jessica Curry, Maggie Rogers, Emmy the Great, Dream Wife, Natalie Merchant, Lauren Mayberry, Poppy Ajudha, Kalie Shorr, Tracey Thorn, Mitski, Catherine Marks, Georgia & Clara Amfo.

 Journalist and author, Miles Smith, describes his early onset pop obsession and aspiration in hilarious detail.